vaibhavraghuvanshi/city-pulse-react-native/README.md

 - Real Firebase can be integrated by updating config
 - Native biometric features available on device

+## 📦 Key Improvements in This Version

+- ✅ Firebase `initializeAuth()` with AsyncStorage for persistent login
+- ✅ Biometric login with stored encrypted credentials
+- ✅ `expo-secure-store` used for secure credential management
+- ✅ Clean error handling for biometric and auth flows
+- ✅ Real Firebase Firestore integration for profile data

 ## 🚀 Future Enhancements

-### Planned Features
-- [ ] Real Firebase integration for production
+- [ ] Cloud functions for custom logic
-- [ ] Push notifications for event reminders
+- [ ] Push notifications
-- [ ] Social features (sharing, comments)
-- [ ] Event favorites and bookmarks
+- [ ] Event calendar syncing
-- [ ] Calendar integration
-- [ ] Location-based event recommendations
-- [ ] Offline mode with data caching

-### Technical Improvements
-- [ ] Unit tests with Jest
-- [ ] E2E testing with Detox
-- [ ] Performance monitoring
-- [ ] Advanced error tracking
+- [ ] Password reset flow
-- [ ] CI/CD pipeline setup
+- [ ] More biometric options (e.g., Android face unlock)

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. `git checkout -b feature/YourFeature`
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push
-5. Open a Pull Request
+5. Pull Request

 ## 📞 Support

+Contact: support@citypulse.dev
-For support, email support@citypulse.dev or create an issue in the GitHub repository.
+Raise an issue on GitHub

 ---

-**Made with ❤️ by the City Pulse Team**
+**Built with ❤️ by the City Pulse Team**

-*Discover your city's pulse, one event at a time.*
+*Discover your city's vibe, one event at a time.*